-A Vacant House is any inhabited dwelling in which the occupants/owner will leave temporarily unoccupied for no less than 24 hours and no more than 3 weeks.
+A vacant house is any inhabited dwelling in which the occupants/owner will leave temporarily unoccupied for no less than 24 hours and no more than three weeks.

 The resident requesting the Vacant House Check should completely fill out a Vacant House Checks form and submit the form to the Police Department Dispatch Center for processing.
 It is extremely important that the dates be recorded when the house will be vacant.
 The owner/occupant shall be required to notify the Police Department Dispatch Center upon their return to the residence and to provide emergency contact information prior to their departure.